john-cd/rust_howto/bk/drafts/categories/development-tools/compilation/reduce_compilation_duration.md

 - _Reduce the number of dependencies_.
 Analyze your [`Cargo.toml`][book~cargo~cargo-toml]↗{{hi:Cargo.toml}} and eliminate unused or redundant dependencies.
 Consider alternatives if a dependency is excessively large or slow to compile.
 - For multi-crate projects, use a _workspace_ to share dependencies and enable workspace-level optimizations.
 This can reduce redundant compilation.
 - Use feature flags to conditionally compile your code and dependencies.
-This allows you to exclude unnecessary code during development, reducing compilation time.
+They can exclude unnecessary code during development, reducing compilation time.
 - For large, infrequently changing dependencies, consider using precompiled versions if available.
 - Organizing your code into smaller, independent [modules][p~modules] and crates can improve incremental compilation by reducing the scope of changes.